Team-Nutshell/nutshellengine-docs/source/scripting/scripting_basics/index.rst

 		}
 	};

-``ScriptingAPI`` is a structure containing the :doc:`/scripting/api/index`, allowing to call functions from NutshellEngine's systems.
+``Script`` is a structure containing the :doc:`/scripting/api/index`, allowing to call functions from NutshellEngine's systems.